In the fast-paced environment of an emergency department, a simple bucket of ice can become a lifeline.

 When a patient experiencing a behavioral health crisis is growing increasingly agitated, it’s the work done by psychiatric occupational therapist (OT) Victoria Buckley, MS, OTR/L, CCAP, CDVC, that guides her nurse colleagues in the Brigham’s Emergency Department (ED) to offer an ice bucket and invite the patient to briefly submerge their hand in it.

 This simple act, also known as a cold plunge, has been shown to relax the body’s stress response and ease anxiety symptoms, especially during a panic attack or similar event.

 Buckley — one of the nation’s few psychiatric OTs working in a general emergency department — stepped into her role last year as part of a pilot program launched in conjunction with the opening of the ED’s new behavioral health observation unit.
-As a member of the unit’s multidisciplinary team, Buckley seeks to help patients with symptom management —and also to learn techniques and skills to reclaim their lives.
+As a member of the unit’s multidisciplinary team, Buckley seeks to help patients with symptom management and to learn techniques and skills to reclaim their lives.

 “I’m very interested in patient empowerment and helping people learn effective coping skills so they can navigate their own recovery,” she said.
 “And this was an opportunity to come and start something brand new in the ED to see how we can help people when they’re in crisis.”

 Navigating a mental health crisis can be an extraordinarily stressful ordeal, often prompting patients to seek emergency care — be it for treatment, safety or simply a supportive presence.
 Because there is a nationwide shortage of inpatient behavioral health beds, patients experiencing a serious behavioral health event are directed to emergency rooms and then often wait there until an inpatient bed at a psychiatric facility becomes available.
 These patients can “board” in the ED for days or even weeks as they await placement.